swt30/thesis/corrections/corrections.md

+---
-# Amendments to "Internal and atmospheric structures of heated watery super-Earths"
+title: Amendments to "Internal and atmospheric structures of heated watery super-Earths"
-## Scott Thomas
+author: Scott Thomas
+geometry: margin=3.8cm
+---

 I have addressed the request for amendments by making the following changes to the dissertation.
 Here are my point-by-point responses to the corrections, followed by a full list of changes with page references.